hofmandl2/meta_remover/README.md

 ## Integration into nautilus

-If you have installed `nautilus-scripts` then you can copy the file `nautilus/Remove Image Metadata` to `~/.local/share/nautilus/scripts` and should have a handy right-click menu entry available to invoke the script on files.
+Simply copy the file `nautilus/Remove Image Metadata` to the folder `~/.local/share/nautilus/scripts`, make sure it is executable and you should have a handy right-click menu entry available to invoke the script on a file or a selection of files.